How to Make Better Decisions – The Game Theory Mindset

 - We assume that players act according to their personal self-interest.

-Now, I assume that some of you might be wondering how can this be applied to real life since most people operate in a strictly emotional and irrational manner.
+A skeptical person would automatically assume that these rules can’t be applied to real life since most people operate in a strictly emotional and irrational manner.

-Why would I even bother learning about game theory since the principle number two is usually violated?
-Here is why:
+Consequently a very logical question arrises: Why would I even bother learning about game theory since the principle number two is usually violated?

 When you decide, however, voluntarily or involuntarily, to raise the stakes and compete or cooperate with successful and capable individuals, you can’t outperform them or forge alliances with them so simply.
 Most top performers and high-achievers are well informed and extremely competent in their field.
 They are well aware of the rules of the game they play, their decision-making is governed by rationality and they are motivated by self-interest.